smason/ip2/README.md

 with the iPlant infrastructure, but others are based in Matlab and will be ported to Python and C++ for compatibility and performance.

+# Suggestions from Users #

+1. Krzysztof suggested various outputs for CSI.
+Cytoscape is a commonly used program for displaying network graphs, SIF and EDA formats would be useful.
+SIF defines the graph, including nodes and edges, EDA defines attributes on the edges---which is where I presume the weights would go?

+2. Krzysztof also agreed that the web page output of CSI could be very useful.
+Users would want to be able to see the expression profiles for selected genes (one, not sure if any more?) and be able to see the graph truncated at specific weights.
+Would then want to be able to save/export out the data for e.g. Cytoscape.
+Javascript *Service Workers* should make this sort of saving posible?

 # TODO #

 # General Notes #